 5. You want to be your own boss

-If you’re like me, just the idea of a career fair does little to feed your entrepreneurial spirit.
+Just the idea of a career fair does little to feed your entrepreneurial spirit.
 Working for anyone but yourself seems stifling, like you’ll be boxed in and confined to the ways, goals and mission statements of a company that may or may not complement your own.
-You were born to do your own thing and going against that instinct feels like a great disservice to who you are and what you want to share with the world.
-It might not be easy, but with determination, hard work and faith, working for yourself and starting a small business or launching an innovative product is totally possible.
+You were born to do your own thing and going against that instinct feels like a great disservice to you and what you want to share with the world.
+It might not be easy, but with a little determination, hard work and faith, freelancing, starting a small business or launching an innovative product is totally possible.

 The SCAD career fair is a great opportunity that I believe all students should consider taking advantage of, but I also believe it’s just one of many routes to success.
 We are a diverse student body with different goals and aspirations, not all of which can be achieved through the recruiting process.
 It can be a good place to start, but sometimes it’s necessary for some of us to go against the grain to have the creative career we want most.